jennyrrrrr/Art_Style_Transform/README.md

 ## Abstract

-- in a paragraph or two, summarize the project

 The greatest painters left amazing art works to us, and we are still admiring their art and style until today.
 It would amazing if we can replicate the same style from them.
 And you can easily turn any photography you like into the same Monet or Van Gogh yourself.